Art, Media & Design

 Learn the D.I.Y. medium of dissemination that Andy Warhol famously stole from industrial production processes and transformed into an art form.
 Grasp the basics of screenprinting, from setup and screen prep to image transferring and printing.
 Learn to screenprint posters, zines, bags, apparel and more.
 This empowering course will give you the tools to print your imagery, pattern, logo or message on items of your choice.

-Sketchbooks: Experiments + Field Notes
+Sketchbooks: Experiments + Field Notes this elective is full.

 Artists have been filling sketchbooks for centuries with internal explorations, observational notes, and material trials.
 In this course, learn to use your sketchbook as a visual journal for observation and invention to develop your creative voice.
 You'll bind your own sketchbook and fill its pages with your own experiments.
 Projects and demos will include experimenting with paint pens, markers, ink, and cut paper, and field trips to various sites in Philadelphia will encourage you to work from life and your imagination.